Poikilos/integratoredu/README.md

 see LICENSE file for license

 ## Developer Notes
+### Security
+* Security checking must be done using groups["group name"] where each group name contains an array of users
+* student-microevent is only a group for display, not for security.
+### First-time setup (no longer needed)
 I may have more files in my ownCloud in www/Node
 This git repository is usually pulled from ~/Applications resulting in ~/Applications/integratoredu folder.
+### Running
-Requires nodejs to be installed run like: js app.js install system deps:
+Requires nodejs package to be installed
+To run (such as on Ubuntu Xenial): js app.js
+OR (such as Antergos): node app.js install system deps:
 ```
+#on Ubuntu:
 sudo apt-get install nodejs
 sudo apt-get install mongodb
+#(note: mondodb package includes both client and server on Antergos)
 sudo apt-get install mongodb-server
 sudo apt-get install npm
+#on Ubuntu etc:
 sudo service mongodb start
+#or on Antergos:
 sudo systemctl start mongodb
-#now allow node to run alongside apache in case you use apache:
-sudo ufw allow 8080
-sudo a2enmod proxy
-sudo a2enmod proxy_http
 if [ -d ~/Applications/integratoredu ]; then
   cd ~/Applications/integratoredu
 else